Skip to main content

 • SMO 6: Investigation and Discipline

-The Audit Firms Supervision Act of 2006 (as amended) provides the legal authority for the Netherlands Authority for the Financial Markets (AFM) to design and implement an investigations and disciplinary (I&D) system for audit firms.
-Individual auditors on the other hand, as per the Act on Disciplinary Jurisprudence of Accountants of 2008 (as amended), that are in violation of any rules or regulations are subject to the Ministry of Justice’s I&D system.
+The Audit Firms Supervision Act provides the legal authority for the Authority for the Financial Markets (AFM) to establish and operate an investigations and disciplinary (I&D) system applicable to audit firms in the Netherlands.
+Individual auditors who are in violation of applicable laws, regulations, or professional standards are subject to the national disciplinary framework established under the Act on Disciplinary Jurisprudence of Accountants.

-Both the AFM and NBA Netherlands are required under the Audit Firms Supervision Act of 2006 (as amended) to file and forward cases against individual auditors to the Ministry of Justice’s Disciplinary Court.
-NBA Netherlands established a Complaints Committee responsible for collecting and forwarding complaints to the Disciplinary Court.
+Both the AFM and the Royal Netherlands Institute of Chartered Accountants (NBA Netherlands) are required to file and forward relevant cases involving individual auditors to the disciplinary court.
+NBA Netherlands maintains a Complaints Committee responsible for receiving and forwarding complaints under this framework.

-NBA Netherlands reports that it contributes to the various processes by initiating investigations based on findings from the Quality Assurance Review Program and forwarding cases to the Court where it is appropriate to do so.
+NBA Netherlands reports that it contributes to the operation of the I&D framework by initiating investigations based on findings arising from the quality assurance review program and by forwarding cases to the disciplinary court where appropriate.

-NBA Netherlands ensures that all members have access to adequate continuing professional development courses on current regulations and the I&D systems and processes.
-The institute also raises awareness of the system through the publication of cases and verdicts in various newsletters on its website.
-It also provides its members with guidance on how to initiate complaints.
+The institute also ensures that members have access to continuing professional development activities covering current regulations and the operation of the I&D system and related processes.
+In addition, it raises awareness of the framework through the publication of relevant cases, decisions, and guidance materials on its website and through member communications.

-NBA Netherlands collaborates with relevant stakeholders to review the impact of new laws, regulations, and standards on the I&D systems to ensure continued fulfillment of SMO 6 requirements.
+NBA Netherlands also collaborates with relevant stakeholders to review the impact of new laws, regulations, and standards on the I&D framework to help ensure continued alignment with SMO 6 requirements.

 Current Status: Sustain